degaart/firefox-user-installer/Readme.md

 ## Usage

-Download a package from the releases page, depending on whether you are running a 32-bit or a 64-bit debian install.
+Download a package from this project's [releases page](https://github.com/degaart/firefox-user-installer/releases) (https://github.com/degaart/firefox-user-installer/releases), depending on whether you are running a 32-bit or a 64-bit debian install.

 Then install the package using apt: